Graham Mertz: College career

+Wisconsin

+2019

-Three-year Wisconsin starting quarterback Alex Hornibrook announced that he would be transferring to Florida State for the 2019 season, leaving the starting role open for competition between Mertz and junior Jack Coan.
+Three-year Wisconsin starting quarterback Alex Hornibrook announced he would be transferring to Florida State for the 2019 season, leaving a competition between Mertz and junior Jack Coan.
 ESPN described Mertz as Wisconsin's "most hyped QB since Russell Wilson."
 Mertz ultimately lost the starting job to Coan, and redshirted his true freshman season after appearing in two games.

+2020

 With Coan injured in practice before the 2020 season, Mertz began the season as the starting quarterback, becoming the first freshman quarterback to start a season-opening game for the Badgers since 1978.
 Mertz started the game with 17 consecutive completed passes, tying the school record, and his final line of 20-for-21 broke the school single-game completion percentage record with 95.2%.
 His five passing touchdowns in the 45–7 win over Illinois also tied the school single-game record.
 He was named Big Ten Co-Offensive Player of the Week and Freshman of the Week for the performance.
 The day after the Illinois game, Mertz tested positive for COVID-19, in what would prove to be a team-wide outbreak that forced the cancellation of their next two games against Nebraska and Purdue.
 Mertz recovered in time for the team's next game against Michigan, which the Badgers won 49–11, despite a more subdued performance from Mertz, who threw for 127 yards and two touchdowns in the game.
 Wisconsin lost its next three games, against Northwestern, Indiana, and Iowa, with Mertz throwing four interceptions to just one passing touchdown during that stretch.
 In the final game of the regular season, against rival Minnesota, played on Big Ten Championship Saturday, Mertz left the game in the third quarter with an ankle injury.
 The Badgers eventually won in overtime, 20–17.
 The Badgers were invited to play against Wake Forest in the Duke's Mayo Bowl.
 Mertz went 11-for-17, with 130 passing yards and one touchdown in the 42–28 win.
 After the game, Mertz dropped the trophy in the locker room celebration, shattering the football made of glass on the top of the trophy.

+2021

 Mertz served as the starting quarterback in all 13 games for Wisconsin during his redshirt sophomore season in 2021, leading the Badgers to a 9–4 record and a victory in the Las Vegas Bowl.
 He finished the season with 1,958 passing yards, 10 passing touchdowns, and 11 interceptions.

+2022

 Mertz served as the starting quarterback for Wisconsin once again in his redshirt junior season in 2022, leading the Badgers to a 6–6 regular season record.
-In a 42–7 win against Northwestern on October 8th, he set a career high with 299 passing yards and five touchdown passes.
+In a 42–7 win against Northwestern on October 8, he set a career high with 299 passing yards and five touchdown passes.
 He finished the season with 2,136 passing yards, 19 passing touchdowns, and 10 interceptions.

 On December 4, 2022, prior to Wisconsin's bowl game, Mertz announced he was entering the transfer portal.